publicdomainrelay/reference-implementation/docs/adrs/governance.md

 - Revocations for keys within `data`
 - Policy which applies to all policies?
 Flows to check all other policies
 - Document process and how Alice signs next then they remove once Eve is added.
-Then document secret sharing and further abstract privilege levels in further ADRs, eventually get to dynamic based on more policy
+  - Then document secret sharing and further abstract privilege levels in further ADRs
+  - Eventually get to dynamic based on more policy
 - Figure out where `runs-on: reproducable-wasm` source is, more policy to okay?
   - For instance, running some `uses: actions/checkout@v4` via IPVM